serverdensity/sd-agent-plugins/NagiosWrapper/README.md

-Nagios plugin wrapper for sd-agent
+Nagios / Icinga plugin wrapper for sd-agent
 ==============

 If you are already using Nagios and want to move to Server Density, you may not want to rewrite all your Nagios plugins.
 This sd-agent plugin will execute your Nagios plugins, then report the data back to Server Density.

-This plugin is also compatible with Icinga 2 plugins too.
+This plugin is also compatible with Icinga plugins too.

 Plugin types
 ------------